williamchau123/CSC413-Project/README.md

 ## Results:

 We used test set that was part of the original dataset and measure its accuracy from our model.
+There are 200 data being select from the 1000 original dataset as test set.
 We obtained around 87.5% test accuracy which is reasonably reliable.

 Our method preformed relatively well given our problem of identifying AI response.